-Nakhane is an undeniably phenomenal talent; an actor, author and musician who has drawn deserved plaudits for pretty much anything he’s turned his hand to.
-Right now, the biggest buzz is about his music, and it is that for which he joined us in August, performing as part of Nile Rodgers’ Meltdown.
+Nakhane is an undeniably phenomenal talent; an actor, author and musician who has drawn deserved plaudits for pretty much anything they've turned their hand to.
+In the summer of 2019, the biggest buzz was about their music, and it is that for which they joined us in August that year, performing as part of Nile Rodgers’ Meltdown.

-Though he now calls London home, Nakhane was born in Alice, a small town in South Africa’s Eastern Cape.
-At seven-years-old he was adopted by his aunt – a woman he considers as his mother and calls her as such – and moved to Port Elizabeth where he would live until moving to Johannesburg at 15.
-Here, growing up in a conservative family in the Jo’burg Bible Belt, Nakhane had known he was gay for some time before coming out to his friends and cousins at the age of 17, and being outed to the rest of his family at 19.
+Though they now call London home, Nakhane was born in Alice, a small town in South Africa’s Eastern Cape.
+At seven-years-old they were adopted by their aunt – a woman they consider as their mother – and moved to Port Elizabeth where they lived until moving to Johannesburg at 15.
+Here, growing up in a conservative family in the Jo’burg Bible Belt, Nakhane had known they were gay for some time before coming out to their friends and cousins at the age of 17, and being outed to the rest of their family at 19.

-In the years that followed Nakhane would find it increasingly difficult to define his sexuality; torn between the queerness with which he had long identified – and finally felt able to grip after reading the works of James Baldwin – and the conservatism of the church through which he had been raised.
-He eventually felt the pressure to bow to the latter, joining a strongly conservative Baptist Church he backed into the closet, but the internal wrestling over his sexual identity continued.
+In the years that followed Nakhane would find it increasingly difficult to define their sexuality; torn between the queerness with which they had long identified – and finally felt able to grip after reading the works of James Baldwin – and the conservatism of the church through which they had been raised.
+They eventually felt the pressure to bow to the latter, joining a strongly conservative Baptist Church they backed into the closet, but the internal wrestling over their sexual identity continued.

-At the age of 25 Nakhane released his debut album, the acoustic guitar backed Brave Confusion, an apt title for an album which explored race, religion and sexuality through its lyrics.
-On release of his album one of South Africa’s biggest television channels made a documentary about him, which resulted in the church to which Nakhane belonged telling him he needed to repent or he would be excommunicated.
-With no interest in repenting for his music or his self, Nakhane stepped away from the church and re-embraced his sexuality, taking the opportunity to assert himself in his own distinct light.
+At the age of 25 Nakhane released their debut album, the acoustic guitar backed Brave Confusion, an apt title for an album which explored race, religion and sexuality through its lyrics.
+On release of their album one of South Africa’s biggest television channels made a documentary about them, which resulted in the church to which Nakhane belonged telling them they needed to repent or be excommunicated.
+With no interest in repenting for their music or theirself, Nakhane stepped away from the church and re-embraced their sexuality, taking the opportunity to assert theirself in their own distinct light.

 Since the release of Brave Confusion, Nakhane’s career has gone from strength to strength, and not just musically.
-In 2015 he published his debut novel Piggy Boy’s Blues, a portrayal of a Xhosa royal family, which was duly nominated for the Barry Ronge Fiction Prize and the Etisalat Prize for Fiction.
-He has also stepped emphatically into acting, playing the lead role of factory worker Xolani in John Treengrove’s powerful Inxeba (2017), which follows Xolani and the men of his community as they head into the rural mountains to initiate a group of teenage boys into manhood.
-Nakhane’s portrayal saw him win multiple Best Actor awards, including those given by the Durban International Film Festival, and Palm Springs International Film Festival.
+In 2015 they published their debut novel Piggy Boy’s Blues, a portrayal of a Xhosa royal family, which was duly nominated for the Barry Ronge Fiction Prize and the Etisalat Prize for Fiction.
+They have also stepped emphatically into acting, playing the lead role of factory worker Xolani in John Treengrove’s powerful Inxeba (2017), which follows Xolani and the men of their community as they head into the rural mountains to initiate a group of teenage boys into manhood.
+Nakhane’s portrayal saw them win multiple Best Actor awards, including those given by the Durban International Film Festival, and Palm Springs International Film Festival.

-Earlier this year Queerty, marking the 50th anniversary of the Stonewall Riots, named Nakhane as one of their Pride50; ‘trailblazing individuals who actively ensure society remains moving towards equality, acceptance and dignity for all queer people’.
-It’s an accolade which serves as yet another mark of the self-assuredness with which Nakhane now lives his life and follows his creative path.
+In early 2019 Queerty, marking the 50th anniversary of the Stonewall Riots, named Nakhane as one of their Pride50; ‘trailblazing individuals who actively ensure society remains moving towards equality, acceptance and dignity for all queer people’.
+It’s an accolade which serves as yet another mark of the self-assuredness with which Nakhane now lives their life and follows their creative path.
 And the results of this continued journey of self definition – be they on microphone, or on camera – are thankfully out there for all of us to enjoy.

-Nakhane isn’t the only artist on the Meltdown festival bill to push at the boundaries of assumed gender and sexuality.
-The night after Nakhane’s Purcell Room performance the Royal Festival Hall stage plays host to electronic producer, singer, songwriter and DJ, SOPHIE, who brings her acclaimed debut album, Oil of Every Pearl's Un-Insides to life.
+Nakhane wsn’t the only artist on the 2019 Meltdown festival bill to push at the boundaries of assumed gender and sexuality.
+The night after Nakhane’s Purcell Room performance the Royal Festival Hall stage played host to electronic producer, singer, songwriter and DJ, SOPHIE, who brought her acclaimed debut album, Oil of Every Pearl's Un-Insides to life.

-Later in August we welcome Peaches to Royal Festival Hall, for the UK premiere of her remarkable show, There’s Only One Peach with the Hole in the Middle.
+Later that summer we also welcomed Peaches back to our Royal Festival Hall, for the UK premiere of her remarkable show, There’s Only One Peach with the Hole in the Middle.
 A pioneering musician and artist, Peaches has created a comprehensive oeuvre that focuses on music, performance and cross-media practices, bringing sex-positive feminism into the nightclubs and concert halls of the world.